 - You can triage in emergency situations

 - You aren’t bothered by loud noises and big machinery

 Industrial Paramedic Education

-A specialized degree is not required to become an industrial paramedic, but exact requirements may vary from company to company.
-Some companies, for example, may require on-the-job training to educate their medical response staff about the operational complexities of their industry.
+There is no specialized degree required to become an industrial paramedic, but specific requirements may vary from industry to industry and company to company.
+Many companies will require on-the-job training to educate their staff about the specific operational complexities of their facility.

-It’s extremely important for industrial paramedics to understand the job requirements and working conditions of their fellow co-workers to effectively treat and care for their them when things go wrong.
-Another critical success factor is their ability to communicate with all members of their team.
-Here, job training can be essential for learning the industry terminology (shop talk) of their employer’s business.
+Of course, it’s extremely important for industrial paramedics to fully understand the job requirements, working conditions, and equipment their fellow co-workers work with in order to effectively treat and care for them when accidents occur.
+Another critical success factor for industrial paramedics is their ability to communicate with all members of their team.
+Here is where specific job training can be essential for learning the industry terminology (shop talk) of their employer’s business.

-Generally speaking, on-the-job training helps industrial paramedics feel confident and prepared to respond to work-related injuries, regardless of how unfamiliar they may be.
+Generally speaking, on-the-job training helps industrial paramedics feel confident and prepared to respond to work-related injuries, regardless of how unfamiliar they may be going in.

 Industrial Paramedic Certification

 After first following the requirements to become a certified paramedic, some qualified candidates then choose to move on to the alternative work/lifestyle of an industrial paramedic.

 According to the NREMT (National Registry of Emergency Medical Technicians), anyone applying to become a paramedic must meet the following requirements: